• Skip to primary navigation

 • About

-Home » Simple Heat Sensor Circuit using Piezo Transducer
+Home » Heat Sensor Circuit using Piezo Transducer

-It uses a special material piezo transducer that acts like a mini electricity maker.
+It uses special thing called piezo transducer which work like tiny electricity maker.

 Circuit Working: